 You’ve spent a lot of time cleaning and treating the pool.
 Make sure the filter and pump are clean too!
 Take the cartridge out and wash it with pool filter cleaner, then rinse it and let it dry completely before storing it for the winter.

 Empty the Lines or Add Antifreeze

-While Raleigh winters are fairly mild compared to much of the country, but water can still freeze in the lines which can cause fractures and cracks.
+While North Carolina winters are fairly mild compared to much of the country, water can still freeze in the lines which can cause fractures and cracks.
 Blowing out the lines is fairly challenging as the plumbing may crack:

 - Take off return fittings, skimmer baskets, and drain plugs from the filter;

 - Set the multiport valve to recirculate and the valve in front of your pump to the skimmer line;

 - Attach your air compressor to the drain plug opening of your pump (you can use a wet-dry vacuum, too);